slashP/Vali/readme.md

 | Buildings25           | [OSM] Number of buildings within a 25m radius.
 | Buildings100          | [OSM] Number of buildings within a 100m radius.
 | Buildings200          | [OSM] Number of buildings within a 200m radius.
+| Roads0                | [OSM] Number of roads connecting this point.
+Meant for selecting intersection locations.
 | Roads10               | [OSM] Number of roads within a 10m radius.
 | Roads25               | [OSM] Number of roads within a 25m radius.
 | Roads50               | [OSM] Number of roads within a 50m radius.